gridsome/gridsome.org/docs/how-it-works.md

 **A Gridsome site is static when deployed**.
 That means there is no database connection when the site has been deployed - every connection happens at build time only.
 This makes Gridsome sites very secure.
 Gridsome builds two versions of every page.
 One HTML page that search engines can crawl for SEO-purpose, and one JavaScript file that Gridsome uses for SPA after the first page load.
 Next pages are lazy-loaded in the background.
 That makes clicking around extremely fast, and your site is 100%-SEO friendly.
 It even works offline and can be entirely hosted on a CDN.

-**There is no connection to the GraphQL data layer when it is deployed**.
-To update a deployed site with the latest content you need to rebuild your site.
+> To update a live site with the latest content you need to redeploy your site.
 This is how static site generators work.
-This can be done automatically with services like [Netlify](https://netlify.com).
+This can be done automatically with services like [Netlify](https://netlify.com) & [AWS Amplify](https://aws.amazon.com/amplify/console).

 - Learn more about [Deploying](/docs/deployment).